-Additionally, and given that it was already required by EU-IFRS 4, with the aim of analyzing potential impacts from the application of EU-IFRS 9 "Financial Instruments" and improving comparability of the information between companies applying said standard, the SPPI test is already being performed for fixed income assets classified in the headings "Held to maturity portfolio" and "Available for sale portfolio", the latter portfolio being where the Group's investments are concentrated.
-Detailed information as required by the standard is provided in Note 6.4.
+Additionally, and given that it was already required by EU-IFRS 4, with the aim of analyzing potential impacts from the application of EU-IFRS 9 "Financial Instruments" and improving comparability of the information between companies applying said standard, the SPPI test is already being performed for fixed income assets classified in the headings "Held to maturity portfolio" and "Available for sale portfolio", the portfolio latter being where the Group's concentrated. investments Detailed are information as required by the standard is provided in Note 6.4.
 "Financial Investments".